 Provides the student with an in-depth knowledge of the structure and function of the respiratory and circulatory systems necessary to function as a competent Respiratory Therapist.
+Prerequisite(s): 806-177 Gen Anatomy & Physiology

 Introduces Respiratory Therapy practice in the hospital setting.
 Includes the development of skills such as basic therapeutics, patient assessment, medical record review, safety practices, patient interaction, and communication.